urbanopt/urbanopt-cli/README.md

 ## Installation (Using Ruby)

-Using ruby add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'urbanopt-cli'